tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Final.md

 Lupin's gaze wavered, a mixture of fear and remorse seeping into his eyes.
 For a moment, he appeared more human than monster, and I wondered whether this sliver of humanity that seemed to surface was genuine.

 "I am many things," he rasped, his voice broken, "but there is a part of me, a part buried so deep inside, that remembers what it is to be human.
-I can never undo what I've done to Claire, to you, to all those I've... taken."
+A part that is disgusted by what I've done..."

 He paused, his eye locking onto mine as though searching for some kind of absolution.
 It was the same look I'd seen on countless criminals.
 The look of someone who knew they were caught, who knew they were facing a reckoning they couldn't escape.